 The graph below sketches the net financial liability ratio picture.
 The depletion of reserves and the taking up of external loans is the main reasons why the ratio drastically increased from 2004/2005 to 2011/12.
-Drakenstein went over the sustainability limit of 70% in 2017/2018 and this will continue until 2023/24 due to the extensive investment in revenue generating infrastructure (electricity, water and wastewater) as discussed in detail in the paragraph above.
-During 2024/25 till 2028/29 it will decrease significantly due to the moratorium on the taking up of long-term borrowings.
+Drakenstein went over the sustainability limit of 70% in 2017/2018 and this will continue until 2024/25 due to the extensive investment in revenue generating infrastructure (electricity, water and wastewater) as discussed in detail in the paragraph above.
+During 2025/26 till 2029/30 it will decrease significantly due to only R100 million and R113 million of loans planned to be taken up during 2026/27 and 2027/28 respectively.

-Graph 28: Net Financial Liability Ratio
+Graph 27: Net Financial Liability Ratio

-The only way to reduce the net financial liability ratio is to reduce the gearing ratio to below 50% over the long-term as depicted in the Graph (External borrowings as a percentage of total operating revenue) above.
+The only way to reduce the net financial liability ratio is to reduce the gearing ratio to below 45% over the long-term as depicted in the Graph (External borrowings as a percentage of total operating revenue) above.
 This however goes together with the assumption that the operating budget must yield higher operating surpluses as depicted in the Graph (Operating surplus ratio) above.